 Each time you get paid, you will allocate money to your various categories.
 In order to stop the paycheck-to-paycheck cycle, you’ll want to start setting aside money to build up a “buffer” that will allow you to live on last month’s income.
 When you have a month’s worth of income saved up, you can budget the entire next month using the sum you saved while you direct all your income during the current month to the following month.
 Your “available to budget” money will be based on the money you earned the month before.
 It is a wonderfully freeing feeling to have a buffer.
-I know that for some of you, your 6-month goal is to start living on last month’s income.
-That is great!
-I can’t recommend it highly enough.

 Spend According to Your Category Balances

 With YNAB’s philosophy, you spend according to the balance in your budget categories.
 Before making a purchase, check your category balances and make sure that there is sufficient money in the category to cover the purchase.
 Each time you spend money, record your expenditures either on the mobile app or on your desktop.

 Each budget account (checking account, savings account, credit card, etc) will have its own register of transactions.
 To record spending or income, click on the account on the left side to pull up the register.

 Since you’ll be adding a category to all of your spending transactions, the expense will be subtracted from the category balance in the budget view.
 Your category balance will show the real “live” amount of money you have available.